 The EPMA Benchmarking programme for the European PM Industry is the process of identifying 'best practice' for companies in relation to the manufacture of PM products, including the processes by which those products are created and delivered.
 All information is externally verified and held in the strictest confidence.

-The EPMA Benchmarking programme thus provides your company with an independent understanding and evaluation of its current position, in relation to the rest of the industry sector.
-A result of the Benchmarking process will enable your company to identify the key areas for future performance improvement.
+The EPMA Benchmarking programme = provides your company with an independent understanding and evaluation of its current position, in relation to the rest of the industry sector.
+The results from the benchmarking process will enable your company to identify key areas for future performance improvement.

 The main benefits of undertaking the EPMA Benchmarking Programme are: